 Welsh Ministers will be expected to consider the evidence they collected for the purposes of the regulatory impact assessment, alongside the Welsh Language Commissioner's conclusions in a standards report in deciding whether or not to exercise the powers granted to them under Part 4 of the Measure.

 Appendix A - List of the respondents to the standards investigation

-Below is a list of the relevant person(s) in respect of which a standards investigation was carried out, the Advisory Panel, together with the members of the public who were willing for us to publish their comments.
+Below is a list of the members of the Advisory Panel, together with the members of the public who were willing for us to publish their comments.